 When an expense is incurred for purposes for which both restricted and unrestricted net position are available, the District will use the most restrictive net position first.

-The District has a deficit in unrestricted net position as of December 31, 2022.
-This deficit amount is the result of the District being responsible for the payment of debt issued for public improvements that were conveyed to other governmental entities and which costs were removed from the District's financial records.
+The District has a deficit in unrestricted net position as of December 31, 2023.
+This deficit amount is the result of the deficit in the General Fund.

 Note 2: Cash and Investments